We just reached 30,000 articles on this wiki! 🥳

 Unused Areas

 Some areas in the game can never be entered by any normal means and are left unused.
-They become accessible by using the cheat code 8013C08C 00XX on the PAL version (replace the XX by the area ID).
+They become accessible by using the cheat code 8013C08C 00XX on the European version (replace the XX by the area ID).
 Most areas are just a glitch screen with nothing interesting to see whereas some others are playable.
 The video shows the actual areas able to be explored with their IDs in decimal.

 (Source: Anonyme358)